ANSWERS TO CRITICAL QUESTIONS

 As a futurist, I celebrate being a navigator in the present, an architect of tomorrow, a joint problem-solver, an outcomes researcher, a leader of change, and an independent thinker.
 My supervisor Heath S. said, “You exuded great optimism by pushing people to a higher standard.
 Your diligence and your excellence pushed every staff and intern that came in contact with you”!

 Ans.
-23: When I was a kid I was a big thinker.
+13: When I was a kid I was a big thinker.
 It’s what led me to being an author and to completing my terminal degree.
 However, I am also learning how to limit my big thinking.
 I have numerous ideas and thrive on being visionary.
 Big thinking is an element of the creativity that oozes within me.
 There are numerous ideas that I have not pursued.
 I have learned that being a big thinker with numerous ideas is akin to a farmer with lots of seed to sow.
 When the farmer sows the seed, some fall on a pathway, some on rocks, some on thorny ground, and some on good ground.
-My work lately has comprised of extending the arena of good soil so that more of my ideas can spread through others.
-That is why I am running for public office.
+My work lately has comprised of extending the arena of good soil so that more of my ideas can spread.
+That is why I lead.
 To harness and engage remarkable minds to align and nurture their natural abilities for joyous outcomes through leadership and inclusion.

 In this current decade, my favorite book is ‘David and Goliath: Underdog, Misfits, and the Art of Battling Giants’, by Malcolm Gladwell, which is about shaping the way we think about the world around us.
 Since it is my current favorite book, I will explain why.
-My candidacy for public office is truly a long shot.
-I am the greatest underdog ever.
-I do not have any money yet the others have loads of cash.
-I am like a ‘David’ going against many ‘Goliaths’.
+I always feel I am like a ‘David’ going against many ‘Goliaths’.

 So here I am today, more than thirty years later, reimagining David vs. Goliath (see question above) and feeling like He-Man vs. Skeletor!
 I do not have five smooth stones like David.
 I do not have a Power Sword like He-Man.
 I do not have the luxury of being in a Biblical story or a fictional TV series.
-But I have the voters of Cincinnati.
-Friends, please stand with me and support this run for history.
-Yes you can.
-I’m asking you to be a superhero.
-I’m asking you to donate and help me win.
-This is our time!
-This is your time!
+But may we all have the joy of being a superhero for others.

 BONUS Questions and Answers

 Have a question for me?
-Feel free to call anytime, send an email, or reach out on social media.
+Feel free to call anytime, or send an email.
 Look out for the answer to your question here.

 Bonus Qsn.
 1: Comment on your writing and being an author?